stefanofa/awesome/TOPICS.md

 *   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

-## styling

-*   [magicpatterns/catalog](https://github.com/magicpatterns/catalog) - The Magic Patterns Catalog is an open-source website that lists the most popular React component libraries, helping you find the perfect component.

 ## blitz

 *   [blitz-js/blitz](https://github.com/blitz-js/blitz) - ⚡️ The Missing Fullstack Toolkit for Next.js